promillen/ESP32-geolocation/README.md

-Read the individual README files under each folder
+Read the individual README files for Scan and Lora example